Goal is personalized heart tissue for clinical use

-Engineering Research Center grants are extremely competitive.
-Of more than 200 applicants, only four—Boston University, Purdue University, the Georgia Institute of Technology, and Texas A&M University—received awards in 2017.
-“The awarding of the NSF ERC is outstanding recognition of the quality and creativity of our faculty team from across the College of Engineering,” says Boston University President Robert A. Brown.
+ERC grants are extremely competitive.
+Of more than 200 applicants, only 4—Boston University, Purdue University, the Georgia Institute of Technology, and Texas A&M University—received awards in 2017.
+“The awarding of the NSF ERC is outstanding recognition of the quality and creativity of our faculty team from across the College of Engineering,” says Robert A. Brown, president of BU.
 “Their efforts will help make the creation of personalized human tissue for cardiac applications a reality.”

 The Engineering Research Center will be housed at Boston University, the lead institution on the grant.
-The award hits a “sweet spot” at the intersection of BU’s strengths in biomedical engineering, photonics, and nanotechnology, says Lutchen, who is also a professor of biomedical engineering.
-David Bishop, an ENG professor of electrical and computer engineering, a College of Arts & Sciences professor of physics, and head of the Division of Materials Science & Engineering, will direct the center, working with four leaders in specific areas—or “thrusts”—of technical expertise: Thomas Bifano, an ENG professor of mechanical engineering and director of BU’s Photonics Center, will direct imaging; Alice White, chair of the ENG mechanical engineering department, will direct nanomechanics; Christopher Chen, an ENG professor of biomedical engineering, will direct cellular engineering; and Stephen Forrest, a professor of materials science and engineering at the University of Michigan, will direct nanotechnology.
-Arvind Agarwal, professor of mechanical and materials engineering at Florida International University (FIU), will work with White’s team to advance nanomechanics methods, and also lead FIU’s involvement in the ERC, with a crucial role in education and outreach.
+The award hits a “sweet spot” at the intersection of BU’s strengths in biomedical engineering, photonics, and nanotechnology, says Lutchen.
+David Bishop, an ENG professor of electrical and computer engineering, a College of Arts & Sciences professor of physics, and head of ENG’s Division of Materials Science & Engineering, will direct the center.
+Working with him will be four leaders in specific areas—or “thrusts”—of technical expertise: Thomas Bifano, an ENG professor of mechanical engineering and materials science & engineering, and director of the Photonics Center, will direct imaging; Alice White, an ENG professor and chair of the mechanical engineering department, and professor of materials science & engineering, will direct nanomechanics; Christopher Chen, an ENG professor of biomedical engineering and materials science & engineering, will direct cellular engineering; and Stephen Forrest, a University of Michigan professor of materials science & engineering, will direct nanotechnology.
+Arvind Agarwal, a Florida International University (FIU) professor of mechanical and materials engineering, will work with White’s team to advance nanomechanics methods, and will also lead FIU’s involvement in the ERC, with a crucial role in education and outreach.

 The ERC will also develop areas of expertise in education, diversity, administration, and outreach.
-Helen Fawcett, an ENG research assistant professor in mechanical engineering, will lead the diversity team.
-Stormy Attaway, an ENG assistant professor in mechanical engineering, will co-lead the workforce development and education team with Sarah Hokanson.
-The administration team will be led by Robert Schaejbe, assistant director of operations and financial administration at the Photonics Center.
-Thomas Dudley, assistant director of technical programs at the Photonics Center, will lead the Innovation Ecosystem team, a group of companies and research consortia that will serve as advisors and work with the center to commercialize the technologies it creates.
+Helen Fawcett, an ENG research assistant professor of mechanical engineering, will lead the diversity team.
+Stormy Attaway (GRS’84,’88), an ENG assistant professor of mechanical engineering, will colead the workforce development and education team with Sarah Hokanson (CAS’05), Professional Development & Postdoctoral Affairs program director.
+The administration team will be led by Robert Schaejbe, Photonics Center assistant director of operations and financial administration.
+Thomas Dudley, Photonics Center assistant director of technical programs, will lead the Innovation Ecosystem team, a group of companies and research consortia that will serve as advisors and work with the ERC to commercialize the technologies it creates.

 Two partner institutions—the University of Michigan and Florida International University—as well as six affiliate institutions—Harvard Medical School, Columbia University, the Wyss Institute at Harvard, Argonne National Laboratory, the École polytechnique fédérale de Lausanne in Switzerland, and the Centro Atómico Bariloche/Instituto Balseiro in Argentina—will offer additional expertise in bioengineering, nanotechnology, and other areas.